HydPy/meetup-manager/README.md

 And finally launch all services defined in the `docker-compose.yml` file, create its own network, etc.

+The Django application is running on a Gunicorn application server and NGINX web server as the reverse proxy.

+After running the above command, in the browser go to: `http://localhost`

 `NOTE:` If the `meetup-manager` container keeps on going down and error in the logs show permission denied for the `wait-for-it.sh` utility, please run the below command from src directory